rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

 # C - Derivable Traits

-In various places in the book, we discussed the "derive" feature, which looks like this:
+In various places in the book, we discussed the `derive` attribute that is applied to a struct or enum.
+This attribute generates code that implements a trait on the annotated type with a default implementation.
+In this example, the `#[derive(Debug)]` attribute implements the `Debug` trait for the `Point`
+struct:

 ```rust
 #[derive(Debug)]